AWS PENETRATION TESTING

 The following list of assessment techniques is a high-level view based on the main components of AWS cloud infrastructure.
 Obviously, this includes more test cases when an assessment is conducted based on assets deployed and their implementation based on functionality to the cloud audience.

 Lot of context including whether you require AWS vulnerability scanning or penetration testing is discussed and tailored during our scoping calls.

 Penetration testing AWS environment against defined security standards

 One of the biggest changes when it comes to traditional vs AWS (Amazon Web Services) infrastructure is the ownership change.
-In the last few months, AWS has updated their penetration testing authorisation policy (AWS penetration testing request when you ask us to carry out work) to allow pen tests without prior approval for 8 permitted services:
+In the last few months, AWS infrastructure has updated their penetration testing authorisation policy (AWS penetration testing request when you ask us to carry out work) to allow pen tests or security audit without prior approval for 8 permitted services:

 - Amazon EC2 instances, NAT Gateways, Elastic Load Balancers

 - Amazon Lightsail resources

 Anything that belongs to the below can’t be tested and is not allowed by AWS cloud: